sje30/schol2018/innovations.md

 # Concluding remarks

+Current publication practices can often lead early career researchers to be ‘Bullied into Bad Science’ (http://bulliedintobadscience.org/).
 We have outlined several recent developments that we hope present alternatives to the traditional hierarchy of scholarly publishing.
 These develpments should help reduce the pressure on early career researchers that they currently face in the "publish or perish" culture.
-To recognise this pressure, we have created an initiative called *Bullied into Bad Science* (http://bulliedintobadscience.org/).
 We encourage the adoption of the above open practices to help create a more ethical research environment.